 On Windows 10, apps downloaded from the Microsoft Store have the permission to run in the background.
 Like on Android, these background apps consume resources, and in turn, provide you with notifications, and fetch information to display up-to-date updates in their Live tiles in the Start menu.
 These apps can continue downloading in the background too and you won’t be seeing them cluttering your system tray.
-But Windows 10 lets you stop background apps from running and save battery, bandwidth, and some system resources.
+But Windows 10 lets you turn off background apps from running and save battery, bandwidth, and some system resources.

-Stop Background Apps from Running on Windows 10
+Stop Background Apps on Windows 10

 - To see which apps have the permission to run in the background, open Settings.